Towards Fairness-Aware Federated Learning: The Proposed Taxonomy of FAFL

-In order to achieve both fairness and robustness, \textit{FedMGDA+} approach is proposed in \cite{Hu2020FedMGDAFL}.
+Although these approaches promote fairness to a certain extent, they fall short in terms of robustness.
+For example, both q-FFL and AFL are not robust against adversarial attacks.
+If a client maliciously increases its loss, it can result in a deterioration in model performance by misleading the global objectives of AFL and q-FFL.
+To improve the model's robustness while maintaining good-intent fairness, \textit{FedMGDA+} approach was proposed in \cite{Hu2020FedMGDAFL}.
 It performs a multi-objective optimization by optimizing the loss function of each FL client separately and simultaneously.
 It uses Pareto-stationary solutions to find a common descent direction for all selected clients so as to avoid sacrificing the performance of any client.
 Moreover, two techniques: 1) gradient normalization and 2) a built-in robustness method inspired by the Chebyshev approach, are also incorporated to enhance robustness against inflated loss attacks.
 Nevertheless, the accurate identification of malicious clients remains an open problem.

+The authors of \cite{Ditto2021} have also addressed the same issue.
+They proposed a personalized multi-task FL algorithm, called Ditto, which simultaneously improves fairness and robustness.
+As mentioned earlier, with adversaries, learning globally introduces corruption, while local learning does not generalize well due to the small sample size.
+Ditto offers a trade-off between these two extremes.
+After optimizing a global objective function, Ditto allows clients to run finetuning to minimize their individual losses.
+A regularization term is added to make the personalized models close to the optimal global model.
+The regularization term in Ditto is similar to the proximal term in FedProx \cite{li2020federated}.
+The difference is that Ditto learns personalized models, whereas FedProx only learns a global model.

-The aforementioned reweighing FAFL approaches generally assume that the data distributions remain static.
-They do not perform well when data distributions shift.
-This can be due to concept drift \cite{Gama-et-al:2014} in clients' local datasets over time.
-AgnosticFair has been proposed to deal with unknown testing data distributions \cite{Du2020FairnessawareAF}.
-AgnosticFair assigns an individual reweighing value for each data sample and incorporates an agnostic fairness constraint to achieve the demographic parity notion of fairness.
-It has been shown to achieve good accuracy and fairness under data shift scenarios.
-However, prior knowledge is required to determine the reweighing function.
-This limits its application in dynamic systems in which the system environment is constantly changing.
+While the aforementioned approaches have generally focused on performance distribution fairness, research works on group fairness are starting to emerge.
+The authors of \cite{Du2020FairnessawareAF} proposed a fairness-aware method, AgnosticFair, which examines the group fairness of the model by using kernel re-weighting functions to assign a re-weighting value to each training sample in both the loss function and the fairness constraint.
+It incorporates an agnostic fairness constraint to achieve the demographic parity notion of fairness.
+AgnosticFair is designed to deal with data shift scenarios \cite{Gama-et-al:2014}.
+It has been shown to achieve good accuracy and fairness on unknown testing data distribution.
+Another advantage of AgnosticFair is that fairness can be guaranteed for each local client due to the agnostic fairness constraint, even if the distribution is shifted between the clients and the server.
+However, prior knowledge is required to determine the re-weighting function.
+This limits its application in dynamically changing system environments.